 Getting to the trailhead

-The trail starts and ends in Strandhill town, located 8 kilometres from Sligo, 45 minuted from Knock Airport o 2,5 hours drive from Dublin.
+The trail starts and ends in Strandhill town, located 8 kilometres from Sligo, 45 minutes from Knock Airport o 2,5 hours drive from Dublin.
 If you are arriving by car, there are plenty, free of charge parking spaces right on the promenade in the recently redesigned car park.

-If the weather is good and sunny, or if it’s a weekend, expect to wait for free space; Strandhill has become quite popular seaside town in recent years attracting big tourist crowds.
+If the weather is good and sunny, or if it’s a weekend, expect to wait for free space; Strandhill has become a quite popular seaside town in recent years attracting big tourist crowds.
 You can also leave your car further up on Shore Road.

 Upon leaving the promenade, where the cannon is located, turn right and walk past the surf shop towards the Strandhill caravan park.
-Stay on the path waving trough the dunes and follow the marked trail.
+Stay on the path waving through the dunes and follow the marked trail.